anselm0/dashboards/dirty-belly/README.md

 # Belly Button Diversity
-This interactive dashboard allows you to explore a dataset by [Belly Button Biodiversity DataSet](http://robdunnlab.com/projects/belly-button-biodiversity)
+This interactive dashboard app allows you to explore a dataset by [Belly Button Biodiversity DataSet](http://robdunnlab.com/projects/belly-button-biodiversity)

+I used Flask to create an API for the dataset and to serve the Javascript and HTML to my dashboard page.

 ### Frameworks and Charting Technologies
 * Flask